Fhma/COVE2/README.md

       Value: PATH/TO/WORKSPACE/libs/runtime
    - Save

-#### Inputs, (config.properties)
+### Inputs (set in [config.properties](config.properties) file)
+1. The STORM_PATH to the storm-pars location (e.g., STORM_PATH = /usr/local/bin/storm-pars)

+2. The threshold α value

+5. The path where output files will be stored

-1. The pDTMC models (All models used in the paper are available in the [models](models) directory
+3. The pDTMC models (All models used in the paper are available in the [models](models) directory

-2. PCTL property file for each pDTMC (All PCTL files are available in the [models](models) directory
+4. PCTL property file for each pDTMC (All PCTL files are available in the [models](models) directory

-3. State satisfying the PCTL property.
+5. State satisfying the PCTL property.
 These states should be provided in the config.properties
    - The process to determine such state includes:

       1) Loading the model into PRISM (GUI);